SilkRose/Pony/stories/deternal/deternal.md

 Twilight asked, "What do you mean?"

 "I'm old, Twilight.
-She was five years younger than me and Rainbow, and she lived a long life.
+She was five years younger than Rainbow and me, and she lived a long life.
 I lived an even longer one, and it's just time."

 Pinkie asked, "Are you sure you're going to die soon?
 Maybe we can help you find something else to give you purpose?"